Start Your Virginia LLC in just a Few Minutes

-After your LLC is active in the Commonwealth, you are obligated to pay an annual fee to keep the LLC going.
-The fee is due before or on the last day of the month in which you registered your LLC.
-Your registered agent will receive a mailed notice from the Virginia Corporations Commission regarding the fee.
-It is called a notice of the assessment.
+After your LLC is active in the Commonwealth, you are obligated to pay an annual registration fee to keep the LLC going.
+The annual registration fee is due before or on the last day of the month in which you registered your LLC.
+Your registered agent will receive a mailed notice from the Virginia Corporations Commission regarding this fee, called a notice of the assessment.
 If the fee isn’t paid by the required date, your LLC will be assessed a penalty.
 The fee can be paid via postal mail or online.

-In Virginia, an LLC is a legal structure which allows you to protect your personal assets such as your bank account, home or car in the event your company is sued.
-You can also use your LLC Virginia to solely operate a business or hold assets such as real estate.
-You can also do both of those things.
-The benefits of an LLC are great.
-However, forming the LLC can be a tough task without the help of a professional service.
+In Virginia, an LLC is a legal structure which allows you to protect your personal assets such as your bank account, home, or car in the event your company is sued.
+You can also use your LLC in Virginia to solely operate a business or hold assets such as real estate.
+The benefits of an LLC are great, however, forming the LLC can be a tough task without the help of a professional service.

-One simple mistake can cause Virginia to reject your LLC during the formation process.
+One simple mistake on the formation documents can cause Virginia to reject your LLC during the formation process.
 This is a major setback when you’re trying to grow your business.
 Besides, you have too much on your list of things to do to worry about personally forming your Virginia LLC.
-Focus on your starting your business such as obtaining capital.
-Let a professional LLC formation service make the process stress free and easier for you.
+Focus on starting your business with important aspects, such as obtaining capital.
+Let our professional LLC formation service make the process stress free and much easier for you so you can focus on the important parts of growing a business.
 Our Washington LLC guide is another great resource to check out.